“The most aggressive campaign we have seen to date”

 If you already have RLM’s OverSite™ website maintenance, there is no need to worry—we have already made the necessary updates for you.

-If you do not have OverSite or a similar web patch and update service, it is important to quickly make the following changes.
+If you do not have OverSite or a similar web patch and update service, quickly make the following changes:

 - Update your password to something more complex.
 The password generator tool on the “Your Profile” screen is a great resource.
 Don’t use any password that you have used before on WordPress.

 - If you have an admin-level account that has the default username “admin”, change it.

 - Delete any unused accounts, especially unused admin accounts.
 The less “doorways” you have to your website, the lower the chance of an unauthorized entry.